 Appeals to the Commission.
-Pursuant to Education Code section 44374(e), an institution has the right to appeal to the Commission a decision by the Committee on Accreditation to deny accreditation or accredit with stipulations.
-Such an appeal must be based on evidence that accreditation procedures conducted by the site visit team or decisions made by the Committee on Accreditation were arbitrary, capricious, or contrary to the policies in this Framework or the procedural guidelines of the Committee on Accreditation.
-Information related to the quality of a program or the education unit or LEA that was not previously provided to the accreditation site visit team may not be considered by the Commission.
-The Commission resolves each appeal pursuant to Education Code Section 44372(f).
+An institution has the right to appeal to the Commission a decision by the Committee on Accreditation to deny accreditation or accredit with stipulations.
+Pursuant to Education Code section 44374(e), such an appeal must be based on evidence that accreditation procedures conducted by the site visit team or decisions made by the Committee on Accreditation were arbitrary, capricious, unfair, or contrary to the policies in this Framework or the procedural guidelines of the Committee on Accreditation.
+Information related to the quality of a program or the education unit or LEA that was not previously provided to the site visit team may not be considered by the Commission.
+The Commission resolves each appeal pursuant to Education Code Section 44372(f).The process for appeals is outlined in the Accreditation Handbook.

 E. Complaints about Credential Program Quality

 The accreditation system includes a process for individuals to submit complaints for the purpose of consideration in accreditation decisions.
-When one or more complaints about a credential program indicate that the program may not be meeting Commission-adopted standards, the Commission may investigate the basis for the concerns, provide technical assistance to the institution, and/or refer the concerns to the Committee on Accreditation for consideration of possible action.
+When one or more complaints about a credential program indicate that the program may not be meeting Commission-adopted standards, the Commission on Teacher Credentialing may investigate the basis for the concerns, provide technical assistance to the institution, and/or refer the concerns to the Committee on Accreditation for consideration of possible action.
 Only those complaints that indicate a pattern of issues of program quality or raise questions about whether a program is aligned to Commission standards apply to this section.
 Individual candidate issues such as whether a particular candidate has satisfied all program requirements, disputes about grades or examinations results, or other similar issues will continue to be within the jurisdiction of the program and the institution’s grievance process.

 Section 6